Key-Wound 30-hour longcase clock with All-Over tulip dial and narrow chapter ring. Photographed by Lee Borrett.

 As a collector of early provincial 30-hour pendulum clocks with anchor escapement - including longcase, hooded, and wall clocks - I am always searching to find examples dating from the 1680s and early 1690s - a period which is generally (not including London) regarded as being at the very start of domestic clockmaking in many parts of rural England.
 However, I have always been hopeful that one day I would come across an early 30-hour example that dates closer to the beginnings of their prototype existence of the 1660s.
 This article is about one such exceedingly rare, exciting, and original 30-hour that I have been fortunate enough to photograph and illustrate on this website.
-The clock which is highly interesting, has survived in a superb original condition and dates within about ten to fourteen years from the invention of the anchor escapement in 1658.
+The clock is anonymous and was probably made in or near London.
+It is highly interesting and has survived in a superb original condition throughout and dates within about ten to fourteen years from the invention of the anchor escapement in 1658.
 It is a Key-Wound 30-hour long pendulum clock with its original, early - fully developed original anchor escapement.

 The anonymous, 9.75 inch square brass dial is most beautifully engraved with an All-Over tulip flower theme which includes spreading to each of the four corners.
 The iron hands also have a tulip theme including a flower on the stem of the minute hand.

 Above.
 Showing the beautifully All-Over engraved 9.75 inch brass dial of the early anonymous Key-Wound 30-hour with narrow chapter ring.
 Photographed by Lee Borrett.